gchq/stroom-docs/content/en/docs/user-guide/pipelines/reference-data.md

 </referenceData>
 ```

-This reference data will be injected into event XML exactly as it, i.e.:
+This reference data will be injected into event XML exactly as is, i.e.:

 ``` xml
       <Location xmlns="event-logging:3">